When you pay monthly EMIs, using UPI is like second nature. But what if you reach the transaction limit and the payment fails?

 To ensure secure transactions, the UPI policy limitations for new users are as follows:

 To ensure a smooth payment process, it's essential to be aware of the UPI limits for specific sectors.
-Here's a quick breakdown of UPI transaction limits:
+Here's a quick breakdown of transaction limits:

 | Category | UPI Limit Per Transaction | New 24-Hour Aggregate Limit |